 - Observe your surroundings noting exits or areas of cover in case you are thrust into a deadly force situation.

 - Identify situations or areas that place you at a significant disadvantage.
 Dark parking garages or high crime areas should be avoided.

 These are just a few things you can do to increase your situational awareness and hopefully discourage a criminal from identifying you as a target.
+Remember, it's always a better idea to avoid a critical incident, if at all possible, than have to defend yourself.
 When all you have done to stay out of trouble fails and you are forced into a deadly force encounter, rely on your training and your will to survive.

 Is there anything else you would add?
 Let me us know in the comments below.
 Have you given any thought about what you'd do if you ever did have to defend your life with your firearm, attorney wise?
 You've probably heard of USCCA, US Law Shield, and the others.
 But what do you know about them?